indigoparadox/dsekai/README.md

 Just using "make" will attempt to build all currently working targets with OS-level resources and statically compiled maps.

+## Platform-Specific Notes

+### MS-DOS

+dsekai is being written to support MS-DOS in real mode on an 8086.
+This means that it only uses conventional memory.
+This leads to some technical considerations:

+* dsekai uses overlays to page unused engines to disk during execution.
+The engine .ovl files must be kept with the dsekai.exe file for it to work properly!
+Please see the Makefile.dos for more information.

 # Mechanics

 ## Items